clipmenu

 Features

-The behavior of clipmenud can be customized through environment variables.
+The behavior of clipmenud can be customized through a config file.
+As some

 • Customising the maximum number of clips stored (default 1000)